You are here

 Caesarean delivery vs. c-section

-Use caesarean delivery, caesarean birth, or abdominal delivery instead of caesarean section or c-section.
+In general, use caesarean delivery, caesarean birth, or abdominal delivery instead of caesarean section or c-section.
+This is a divergence from AP style.

 Caregiver, care partner vs. caretaker